Know before you try.

 Cannabis affects everyone differently.

-Though cannabis has been legalized in Canada for over a year, many people still have questions.
+Though cannabis has been legaliz in Canada since 2018, many people still have questions.
 Here, you’ll find basic information about cannabis, how it can be used, and what to keep in mind if you’re thinking about trying it.

 First things first.
 Let’s break down some of the common words people use when they talk about cannabis.

 Cannabis: describes cannabis plants and elements taken from the leaves, flowers and resins of cannabis plants.
 Cannabis exists in many forms and is used for different purposes (i.e., medical or non-medical).

 Cannabis vs. Marijuana: the federal government uses the word cannabis to describe cannabis products in general, instead of marijuana (which only describes certain parts of the plant).

 Cannabinoids: a chemical that cannabinoid receptors in animals and humans respond to.
 Cannabinoids are naturally extracted from cannabis plants.
 There are over 100 different cannabinoids with different potency levels depending on the variety of the cannabis plant or product.
 The most commonly-known cannabinoids are delta-9-tetrahydrocannabinol (THC) and cannabidiol (CBD):

 - THC (delta-9-tetrahydrocannabinol) is the main psychoactive ingredient in cannabis.
 It's what makes people feel high.

 - CBD (cannabidiol) doesn't cause a high.
 Instead, it's thought to provide feelings of relaxation and calmness.